teamhanko/hanko/backend/docs/Config.md

 ### Web Authentication

-For most use cases, you just need to add the host of your website / app on which you want to use WebAuthn.
-Set the id to the host name and set the origin by including the scheme.
+For most use cases, you just need to add the host of your website on which you want to use WebAuthn.
+Set `id` to the host name and set `origin` to the scheme + host name.

-#### Example
+#### Examples

 When you have a website hosted at `example.com` and you want to add a login to it that will be available at `https://example.com/login`, the WebAuthn config would look like this: